LIT-Protocol/js-sdk/packages/lit-node-client/src/outline.md

 Refactor the current architecture where `LitCore` handles both low-level node communication and higher-level orchestration/state management.
 The new architecture will separate these concerns:

 1.  **Thin Network Wrapper (Conceptual: `LitNodeApi`)**: Responsible _only_ for making individual HTTP requests to specific Lit node endpoints and handling basic request/response formatting and errors for that single interaction.
-2.  **Orchestration Layer (`LitClient` / `getLitClient`)**: Responsible for managing the overall process, interacting with multiple nodes (using the thin wrapper), handling multi-node timeouts, performing consensus logic, verifying attestations, managing client-side state, and providing the user-facing SDK API.
+2.  **Orchestration Layer (`LitClient` / `createLitClient`)**: Responsible for managing the overall process, interacting with multiple nodes (using the thin wrapper), handling multi-node timeouts, performing consensus logic, verifying attestations, managing client-side state, and providing the user-facing SDK API.

-**Ultimate Outcome:** This refactoring aims to **eliminate the need for the `LitCore` and `LitNodeClient` classes**, replacing them with the thin `LitNodeApi` wrapper and the `getLitClient` factory function + orchestration logic.
+**Ultimate Outcome:** This refactoring aims to **eliminate the need for the `LitCore` and `LitNodeClient` classes**, replacing them with the thin `LitNodeApi` wrapper and the `createLitClient` factory function + orchestration logic.

 ## Proposed File Structure